 Similar to other forms of martial arts such as judo, Krav Maga generally uses the colored belt grading system for assessing student levels.
 However, some organizations use a different system comprised of three categories – Practitioner, Graduate, and Expert – with 5 levels in each category.

 Krav Maga focuses on techniques that utilize your natural reflexes and are simple and intuitive.
-Therefore, you can learn basic techniques quite quickly.
+Therefore, with a little bit of self-defense training, you can learn basic techniques quite quickly.

 However, mastering self-defense is challenging and requires a good deal of training.
 Long-term training can be difficult both physically and emotionally, but this is also the reason for the great benefits that you inevitably experience through continuous practice.

 Self-defense is an important skill, as you can sometimes be faced with situations when you are alone or exposed to violence.
 Especially in areas with high crime rates, both men and women should learn how to avoid harm and be able to deal with a violent confrontation.